nocomplexity/SecurityArchitecture/introduction.md

 Good security design and implementation takes time, patience and hard work.

-Society, companies, governments are increasingly dependent on IT.
+Society, companies, and governments are increasingly dependent on IT.
 Good cyber security is required for safety and privacy.

 There are no silver bullets when it comes to cyber security.
 Risks will never be zero.
 Using complex and expensive cyber security solutions are not by definition better.